Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 for Linux/Windows, `gfx-backend-metal` for MacOS, `gfx-backend-dx12`
 for Windows.

-Details on how Rust Cargo `features` work, can be read in <Link href={rustBasicsRecord.link}>Rust &amp; Cargo basics</Link>.
+Details on how Rust Cargo `features` work can be read in <Link href={rustBasicsRecord.link}>Rust &amp; Cargo basics</Link>.

 #### [dependencies]

-Well this section is quite clear:
+Well, this section is quite clear:

-* `winit` is used for Cross Platform Windowing Provider.
+* `winit` is used for Cross-Platform Windowing Provider.
-* `gfx-hal` is used for Cross Platform GPU Abstraction Layer Provider.
+* `gfx-hal` is used for Cross-Platform GPU Abstraction Layer Provider.
-* `log` and `log4rs` combined provides us Logging Implementation in our project, since we will not be using `println!` macro.
+* `log` and `log4rs` combined provide us Logging Implementation in our project since we will not be using `println!` macro.

-**[dependencies.{{feature}}]** are the dependencies which will be installed conditionally depending on user's Operating System.
+**[dependencies.{{feature}}]** are the dependencies that will be installed conditionally depending on the user's Operating System.
-We need to always run our project with any one of the features enabled.
+We need to always run our project with one of the features enabled.

 ### Code Setup